Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 > File queryData(organization\_id, workspace\_id, dataset\_id, dataset\_part\_id, selects, sums, avgs, counts, mins, maxs, offset, limit, groupBys, orderBys)

 Query data of a Dataset part.
 This endpoint is only available for dataset parts that support queries (type &#x3D;&#x3D; DB).

+    Execute a SQL or DSL query against a database-type dataset part.
+The query parameter is required.
+Results are returned as JSON.
+Only available for parts with type&#x3D;DB.

 ### Parameters